marsbroshok/bikes-prediction-datalab-google/readme.md

 6) Add cron task to run python script every minute.
 In VM ssh terminal run `crontab -e`and add the line `* * * * * python $YOUR_PATH_HERE/velillBQ.py`

 Congrats!
-You are done with syncronizing VLille data with your historical storage in BigQuery dataset.
+You are done with synchronizing VLille data with your historical storage in BigQuery dataset.

 ### Data Exploration
-Follow description in Google Datalab Notebook to perform of verifiy how to:
+Follow descriptions in Google Datalab Notebook to perform of verifiy how to:

 * Query data from Google BigQuery table
 * Visualize data using Google Charts in Datalab